PhanindraSunkara/Text_Emotion_Detection/README.md

 🧠 How It Works
-- 1.The user inputs text into the web form.
+- The user inputs text into the web form.
-- 2.The system cleans the text using NeatText (removing stopwords, handles, etc.).
+- The system cleans the text using NeatText (removing stopwords, handles, etc.).
-- 3.The cleaned text is passed to the Logistic Regression model via a pipeline.
+- The cleaned text is passed to the Logistic Regression model via a pipeline.
-- 4.The predicted emotion is displayed with an appropriate emoji and confidence score.
+- The predicted emotion is displayed with an appropriate emoji and confidence score.

 ---

 🎭 Emoji Mapping

 - emotions_emoji_dict = {
--    "anger": "😠", "disgust": "🤮", "fear": "😨😱", "happy": "🤗",
+    "anger": "😠", "disgust": "🤮", "fear": "😨😱", "happy": "🤗",
--    "joy": "😂", "neutral": "😐", "sad": "😔", "sadness": "😔",
+    "joy": "😂", "neutral": "😐", "sad": "😔", "sadness": "😔",
--    "shame": "😳", "surprise": "😮"
+    "shame": "😳", "surprise": "😮"
-- }
+ }

 ---